 I wanna do real bad things to you...

-A mostly spoiler-free review of the HBO original series
+A somewhat spoiler-free review of the HBO original series

 True Blood was an original TV series produced and broadcast by HBO.
 The basic premise is that vampires (and other supernatural beings) have always existed, but recently (within a year or so of the beginning of the story) have "come out of the coffin", and made their presence known to the world, in an attempt to escape the secrecy and loneliness that comes with immortality.
 The vampires are able to do this thanks to a product called True Blood, a beverage for vampires that is basically synthetic human blood in various flavors, such as O+, AB, A- and so on.
 It's sold in what appears to be 24oz glass bottles and is, of course, blood red.
 A majority of the vampires on the show seem to disdain the stuff and maintain the façade of consuming it to avoid the standard pitchforks-and-torches gang of town residents coming to seek vengeance on that which killed their auntie/turned their daughter/slaughtered their family or simply because humans are bigoted and fearful of that which they do not understand.